 - Net Carbs

 - Health Benefits of Counting Macros for a Ketogenic Diet

 What is Ketosis?

 By now, most people have heard of the ketogenic, or keto, diet.
-This high-fat, low-carbohydrate diet has a strong following, but not many know how it actually works to aid in weight loss.
+This high-fat, low-carbohydrate, and moderate protein diet has a strong following, but not many know how it actually works to aid in weight loss.

-Since the ketogenic diet is very low in carbohydrates (<20-50 grams a day), a large proportion of daily calories come from fat instead.
+The original ketogenic diet that was used to control seizures was very low in carbohydrates (<50 grams a day), with a large proportion of daily calories coming from fat instead.

 A recent meta-analysis from the Journal Reviews in Endocrine and Metabolic Disorders found that individuals following the ketogenic diet had increased weight loss along with reductions in waist circumference, body mass index, blood pressure, and cholesterol.

 How To Calculate Keto Macros

 All food is composed of macronutrients and micronutrients.

 Vitamins and minerals that supplement your body to support your overall health are considered micronutrients.
 Macronutrients are the elements in food that supply your body with energy to fuel you through the day.
 The three macronutrients are carbohydrates, protein, and fat.